Solar Panel Cleaning in Sydney: What It Costs and Who to Hire (2025)

 Sydney receives significant dust loads during north-westerly wind events, particularly in summer.
 Dust from western NSW can arrive as a visible reddish-brown layer on panels within hours.
 Properties in Castle Hill, Penrith, and the Hills District are most affected, but even inner-city suburbs experience measurable soiling after major dust events.

 After a dust storm: check your inverter output.
 If it’s dropped more than 10% versus prior-day averages, your panels need a wash.
+CSIRO studies show that dust accumulation in western Sydney suburbs can reduce output by 8-12% within just two weeks of a major dust event.

 2. Urban Birds